github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Next you'll need to update your {% data variables.product.prodname_github_app %}'s permissions.
 Your app will need read permission for "Contents" to clone a repository.
 And later in this tutorial, it will need write permission to push contents to {% data variables.product.prodname_dotcom %}.
 To update your app's permissions:

 1. Select your app from the [app settings page](https://github.com/settings/apps), and click **Permissions & events** in the sidebar.
-1. Under "Repository permissions," next to "Contents," select **Read & write**.
+1. Under "Repository permissions", next to "Contents", select **Read & write**.
 {% data reusables.apps.accept_new_permissions_steps %}

 ### Add code to clone a repository